testofthings/toolsaf/documentation/CommandLineOptions.md

 ```

 ## Show
-By default properties, entities with verdict.IGNORE and irrelevant connections are not shown.
+By default, properties, hosts, services, and connections considered irrelevant for the assessment are not shown.
 You can include them in the output by using `-s` or `--show` along with the comma separated values `all`, `properties`, `ignored` and `irrelevant`.
 ```bash
 python statements/statement.py -r ../sample-data --show properties,ignored,irrelevant
 ```